amplication/plugins/plugins/auth-supertokens/README.md

 Amplication uses roles for authorization.
 The generated code integrates with this and only uses SuperTokens for authentication.

+You will also need to setup the SuperTokens core which is what handles the storage of user data.
+You can follow this guide: https://supertokens.com/docs/emailpassword/nestjs/guide#10-setup-the-supertokens-core to set it up.

 ## Configuration

 The settings for this plugin looks like this: